Eastern Florida Student Handbook / Conduct Code

 A special admission review may apply if documentation can be provided that failure to meet an admission requirement is related to the disability and failure does not constitute a fundamental alteration in the nature of the program.
 Contact the admissions director for more information.

-EFSC-Florida Tech Track - Florida Institute of Technology has partnered with EFSC to create the EFSC-Florida Tech Track.
-This is a dual-admissions program designed to help Florida high school graduates pursue an Associate of Arts degree from EFSC followed by a Bachelor's degree at Florida Tech's Melbourne campus.
+Florida Institute of Technology has partnered with EFSC to create the EFSC-Florida Tech Track.
+This is a dual-admissions program designed to help Florida high school graduates pursue an Associate in Arts degree from EFSC followed by a Bachelor's degree at Florida Tech's Melbourne campus.

 Who is eligible to participate?